nocobase/website/content/articles/self-hsosted-projects-list/index.md

 **Introduction**

-Immich is an open-source self-hosted photo and video management platform offering photo backup, organization, and sharing functionalities.
+Immich is an open-source, self-hosted photo and video management platform offering photo backup, organization, and sharing functionalities.

-**Self-Hosted Highlights**
+**Self-Hosted Advantages**

 * **Data Privacy & Control**: Immich allows users to manage and store photos and videos on their own servers, ensuring the privacy and security of media data.
-* **Customization**: Provides features like automatic backup and smart tagging, with configuration options based on user needs.
+* **Customization**: Provides features like automatic backup and smart tagging, with configurable options based on user needs.
 * **Maintenance Costs**: Reduces costs associated with external storage and backup services but requires handling server and software maintenance.

 ## No.2：Gogs